mohakkguptaa/Syncpad/README.md

-# Content Sync POC — Backend + WebSocket Demo
+# Content Sync — Backend + WebSocket

-This repository is a hands-on POC that demonstrates the basic idea behind content syncing, desyncing, and real-time updates using APIs + WebSockets.
+This repository is a hands-on practice that demonstrates the basic idea behind content syncing, desyncing, and real-time updates using APIs + WebSockets.
 It is intentionally minimal, meant as a sandbox environment to understand the core flows, not a full product implementation.

 ---